-A student is declared to have passed in Value Added Courses (VAC)/Certificate Courses (CC) if he / she secures 50% marks in Continuous evaluation.

-Note: Based on the type of VAC / CC, the committee has the choice / can fix up the evaluation pattern apart from the above break up of marks mentioned.
+A committee consisting of the Head of the Department, staff handling the course and coordinator shall decide the final evaluation process approved by DAC.
+A student is declared to have passed in Value Added Courses (VAC)/Certificate Courses (CC) if he / she secures 50% marks.
+Based on the type of VAC / CC, the committee has the choice / can fix up the evaluation pattern apart from the above break up of marks mentioned with the approval of DAC.